 While in Houston, the students would also do a service project helping repair a flooded trailer home, tour the office of the Houston Chronicle and attend a country music concert at the rodeo.

 Jones repeatedly stressed that covering a disaster—in the immediate aftermath or half a year after it happened—can be done with empathy.
 That reporters could be human without compromising their much-ballyhooed objectivity.
 “Compassion and professionalism are not mutually exclusive,” he said in the first class.

 He also pulled in plenty of help: a Houston Chronicle reporter, audio and video specialists, and another journalism professor in the Gallivan program who happens to be his wife, Victoria St. Martin.
-The travel portion of the course was supported by a grant provided by Dean John McGreevy and Associate Dean Essaka Joshua of the College of Arts and Letters.
+The travel portion of the course was supported by a grant provided by Dean John McGreevy and former Associate Dean Essaka Joshua of the College of Arts and Letters.
 The abundant resources available signaled the corresponding expectations.

 The course is also the clearest example of how Jones is transforming the Gallivan program from a minor that focused on history, ethics and writing basics into hands-on training that can prepare a new wave of journalists — like star alum Robert Costa at the Washington Post — for a field that, while shrinking and struggling, still needs fresh recruits who can tell the stories of tomorrow and hold accountable the country’s future leaders.